 24 Hour treasure: main street at night

 After you’re all frontiered out in Frontierland, Main Street will be all lit up and ready to pose for pictures.
 This is my favorite time during my Magic Kingdom in One Day itinerary to do a little shopping on Main Street.
-Normally the fireworks show “Happily Ever After” is at Cinderella’s Castle around 10, so you will be able to find a great spot to view them here.
+Normally the fireworks show “Disney Enchantment” is at Cinderella’s Castle around closing time, so you will be able to find a great spot to view them here.

 My favorite store on Main Street is Main Street Sweets.
 You get to watch the cast members (aka Disney employees) make old fashioned candy, everything from candy apples to marshmallows.
 My favorite is the chocolate peanut butter fudge!
 You can get just one square–the perfect way to end your Magic Kingdom in One Day.